Preparing Your Data Files¶

 Snowpipe is designed to load new data typically within a minute after a file notification is sent; however, loading can take significantly longer for really large files or in cases where an unusual amount of compute resources is necessary to decompress, decrypt, and transform the new data.

 In addition to resource consumption, an overhead to manage files in the internal load queue is included in the utilization costs charged for Snowpipe.
 This overhead increases in relation to the number of files queued for loading.
-Snowpipe charges 0.06 credits per 1000 files queued.
+This overhead charge appears as Snowpipe charges in your billing statement because Snowpipe is used for event notifications for the automatic external table refreshes.

 Creating smaller data files and staging them in cloud storage more often than once per minute has the following disadvantages: